vpai/vpai.github.io/_posts/2015-08-26-dear-cal-freshman.md

 {% include spacer.html %}

-## 6. Take the Teach in Prison DeCal , Wealth and Poverty, and UGBA196 before you graduate.
+<h2 class="theme">6.
+Take the Teach in Prison DeCal , Wealth and Poverty, and UGBA196 before you graduate.</h2>

 The Teach in Prison DeCal (DeCal = a student run class) is extremely eye opening, don’t miss it.
 You’ll have a chance to tutor inmates at San Quentin State prison and think critically about the incarceration and prison-industrial complex in the US today.
 The only caveat is that you have to be 21, so you’ll probably have to wait a couple years.